AustralianAntarcticDivision/seaice/README.md

 <img src="man/figures/README-native-1.png" width="100%" />

 This grid is an old one, defined as ‘EPSG:3412’.
+The north is ‘EPSG:3411’ and that can be obtained the same, just replace ‘south’ with ‘north’ in the code above.

 ``` r
 print(native)